Shivter14/SysShivt-tools/README.md

 7:  Click/Select the button "Install" [SPACE].
 8: Select a SSVM virtual drive you want to install
     SysShivt tools to.
-(Theese drives are just virtual drives stored in SSVM'S directory) (Recommended: C)
+(Those drives are just virtual drives stored in SSVM's directory) (Recommended: C)
 9: Press any key to install SysShivt tools.
 10: Wait, Reboot, (Agree to the TOS), Enjoy!
-After installing sysshivt tools, just boot into the SSVM virtual drive selected (If you didn't install SysShivt tools to the C drive, Spam SPACE to enter the boot menu.)
+After installing, just boot into the SSVM virtual drive selected.
+(If you didn't install SysShivt tools to the C drive, Spam SPACE to enter the boot menu.)